 - 1/4 cup finely chopped fennel fronds

-- Olive oil (or orange juice or egg wash) to brush on top
+- Olive oil to brush on top

-- Prepare the dough and let it rest for half an hour.
-(See video how to make homemade phyllo by hand or using the pasta maker).
+- Prepare the dough and let it rest for half an hour (See video how to make homemade phyllo by hand or using the pasta maker).

 - Peel the pumpkin and remove the seeds and threads preferably with a spoon and cut it into small cubes (about 1 cm) or shred it in your food processor.